Toyota RAV4: Japan

 Model ranges include X, G and Sport, replacing RAV4 L and RAV4 J. The X and G can be ordered with either front-wheel drive or four-wheel drive.
 The Sport model with over fenders is four-wheel drive only.

-The extended-length RAV4 was sold in Japan as the Toyota Vanguard, released in August 2007.
+The extended-length RAV4 was sold in Japan as the Vanguard, released on 30 August 2007 and offered in 240S and 350S grades.
 It was sold in five- and seven-passenger versions and slots between the regular RAV4 and Kluger.
+The Vanguard was sold by Corolla and Toyopet retail sales channels.
+Booth grades are powered by North American market RAV4.
 As it was often the case in Japan-only vehicles, the Vanguard comes loaded with high-tech gadgets, including steering-assisted stability control, keyless entry and satellite navigation.
 The Vanguard received a facelift in 2010.

 Unlike the North American variant that came with a 4-speed automatic gearbox, the Japanese RAV4 (or Vanguard) is equipped with a simulated 7-speed transmission from the K112 line also known as Super CVT-i Sports Sequential Shiftmatic.
 That was along with the upgraded 2AZ-FE that was rated at 125 kW.

 When the larger XA40 arrived in 2012, the short wheelbase model was kept in production for the Japanese market and sold instead of the new version until 2016.

 Australia

 In Australia, the third-generation RAV4 was sold in four-cylinder base CV, Cruiser, Cruiser L and the limited edition "Altitude" trim levels, and CV6, SX6, and ZR6 are 6-cylinder variants.
-The V6 was available from 2007.
+The V6 was available from 2007 until the introduction of the XA40 RAV4 in 2013.
+Australia did not get the 2.5L 2AR-FE in the 3rd generation RAV4.